Soundes-M/MAYO/src/hdl/MAYO_Keygen/Readme.md

 # Core Ports to BRAM Mapping
-Most of the requires are connected with an arbiter/bus manager that passes signals to the correct BRAM depending on the controls signal
+Most of the cores are connected with an arbiter/bus manager that passes signals to the correct BRAM depending on the controls signal

 ## Linear Combination
 Vecs -> BRAM1A